joaomateuus/react-guide/ReactBasics/2-what_is_jsx.md

 <br>

 ## JSX Restrictions
-### For example, class can't be used in JSX, because JSX is JS and class is a reserved word.
+### For example, html classes can't be used in JSX, because JSX is JS and class is a reserved word.
 Also we can't return more than one root element (solution using Fragment <></>).